The CRESLI Seal Research Program monitors seal populations and continues

 shipboard surveys are subsequently used to assess the sex ratio and age

 been found to occupy.
-These include sites as unusual as one in the shadow of
+These include sites as unusual as some in Ny Harbor, one in the shadow of

 Kennedy Airport, and as remote as Fishers and Plum Islands.
-These surveys
+Seal surveys

 are integral parts of CRESLI's Seal Research Program.
 Many students and